-Joshua Adam Engel and Anne Tamashasky have successfully represented a significant number of students in lawsuits following school disciplinary proceedings.
+Engel & Martin, LLC has successfully represented a significant number of students in lawsuits following school disciplinary proceedings.
 Many of these cases are resolved quietly and favorably.
-Some, however, have required litigation to protect the rights of students.
+Some, however, have required extended litigation to protect the rights of students.

-Engel has been featured in a number of national publications discussing Title IX issues, including
+Joshua Engel and Anne Tamashasky lead the Engel & Martin Title IX team.
+Engel has been featured in a number of national publications discussing Title IX issues, including The New York Times and The Chronicle of Higher Education.

 Students need to recognize that an allegation of sexual assault does not occur in isolation.
 These cases arise amidst a growing national controversy about the responses of colleges and universities to sexual assaults on campuses.
 After years of criticism for being too lax on campus sexual assault, on April 11, 2011, the U.S. Education Department’s Office of Civil Rights sent a “ Dear Colleague” to colleges and universities.
 The Dear Colleague Letter indicated that, in order to comply with Title IX, colleges and Universities must have transparent, prompt procedures to investigate and resolve complaints of sexual misconduct.
 Most notably, the Dear Colleague Letter required schools to adopt a relatively low burden of proof— “more likely than not“—in cases involving sexual misconduct, including assault.